Zweihander-Main/GASLinkPuller/README.md

 ## Installation

 This project uses gulp in combination with [google/clasp](https://github.com/google/clasp#pull) to make seamless building easy.
 After logging in to `clasp`, it's recommended you `create` a new project.
-Do an initial build using `gulp buildLocal` and then execute `npx clasp push` to update the manifest of the project.
-After that, you can simply run `gulp build` for all subsequent runs and the project will be built and pushed to your spreadsheet.
+Do an initial build using `npm run buildLocal` and then execute `npx clasp push` to update the manifest of the project.
+After that, you can simply run `npm run build` for all subsequent runs and the project will be built and pushed to your spreadsheet.

 ## Sample spreadsheet